KEEPING YOUR PET BEARDED DRAGON

 Bearded dragons enjoy company; it is not uncommon to find them piled one on top of each other.
 Caution should be taken when housing unsexed bearded dragons together, since males may become very territorial and will spar if kept in the same enclosure.
 Sexed pairs and colonies (with only one mature male) may be kept together, provided the enclosure is large enough.

-As in many reptile species, males have an elongated bulge, at the base of the tail, displaying two bumps.
+As in many reptile species, males have a hemi penal bulge, at the base of the tail, displaying two bumps.
 There are few secondary characteristics, so males and females know “who’s who” from a distance.
-Male bearded dragons have a darker beard.
+Male bearded dragons have a darker beard once mature.
 Most of the time they are also larger, have a more triangular head shape and prominent pre-anal pores.
 The size of the bearded dragon’s beard may also indicate it is a male.

-The life expectancy of a bearded dragon can range between five and eight years.
+The life expectancy of a bearded dragon can range between five and ten years.
 Captive bred pets live longer than wild specimens, since they do not have any natural predators.
-The unauthenticated record for the longest lived bearded dragon is 12 years.
+The record for the longest lived bearded dragon is 18 years.

 Bearded dragons are from the family Agamidae.
-The bearded dragon, most commonly kept as a pet, is the Inland Bearded Dragon.
-All bearded dragons originate from Australia.
-It is no wonder that your bearded dragon requires a warm, dry enclosure that resembles native Australia.
-Bearded dragons are desert dwellers that typically reach lengths of 18 – 23 inches (46 – 58 cm).
-With this information, we can conclude that the bearded dragon will require a roomy, dry land enclosure, which is no smaller than 4 feet (1.2 m) long.
+The bearded dragon most commonly kept as a pet is the Inland Bearded Dragon.
+All bearded dragon originate from Australia.
+Today they are all captive bred.
+Bearded dragons are desert dwellers that typically reach lengths of 18 – 24 inches.
+With this information, we can conclude that the bearded dragon will require a roomy, dry land enclosure.
 They will also need many climbing and hiding areas to be completely comfortable.

 To provide a happy, healthy atmosphere for your new pet, Petland recommends the following necessary accessories.
 We have listed them as your new pet’s four basic needs: Environmental, Behavioural, Nutritional and Maintenance.
 If these needs are met and a loving environment is provided by you, your bearded dragon can live a long and healthy life.

 Housing – Consider the amount of space needed for the size of your bearded dragon.
-Generally, the enclosure should be three to four times the total length of the bearded dragon.
 They like to climb and bask, so some vertical height should be offered.
-The height should be a minimum of twice the total length of the bearded dragon.
 An aquarium with a secure screen lid works well to maintain appropriate humidity and temperature requirements.
-A mature bearded dragon should be kept in a tank that is at least 40 – 50 gallons (151 – 189 L) in capacity.
+Juveniles can be kept in a 30-40 gallon enclosure.
+A mature bearded dragon should be kept in a tank that is at least 60 gallons in capacity.
 Whatever size enclosure you chose, including the following environmental elements is essential for your bearded dragon’s health.

-Substrate – With the exception of very young bearded dragons, which should be kept on paper towels, bearded dragons should be housed on reptile carpet.
-Substrates, such as corncob, walnut shell, calci-sand and repti bark should be avoided as they may pose a danger to your bearded dragon’s health, with impaction being the primary concern.
+Substrate – With the exception of very young bearded dragons, which should be kept on paper towels, bearded dragons should be housed on reptile carpet, though watch for loose threads, ideally the desert sand option.
+Substrates such as corncob, walnut shell, calci-sand and repti bark should be avoided as they may pose a danger to your bearded dragon’s health, with impaction being the primary concern.
 Spot clean the enclosure daily.

 Relative Humidity – As previously mentioned, bearded dragons originated from Australia; therefore, they do not require a high humidity level.
-However, a misting bottle and a humidity gauge are helpful in monitoring and sustaining the relative humidity at any given time.
+However, a misting bottle and a humidity gauge are helpful in monitoring and sustaining a 25-40% relative humidity at any given time.
 The enclosure should always have good ventilation.

-Lighting – By far, the best lighting is sunlight!
-Sunlight raises body temperatures and, as some studies have indicated, it allows bearded dragons to synthesize vitamin D3, which is important in the absorption of calcium.
-We recommend exposing your bearded dragon to sunshine (in warmer months) for at least one or two hours per week.
+Lighting – Sunlight raises body temperatures and, as studies have indicated, it allows bearded dragons to synthesize vitamin D3, which is important in the absorption of calcium.
 Never have your bearded dragon sit in front of the window for his sunbath.
 Glass filters out beneficial UV radiation and can act as a magnifying glass – harming your lizard.
 In warmer months, open up the window and have him bask through the screen area.
 Always provide a source of shade, so he can cool off when he needs to.
-For your bearded dragon’s enclosure, you will require a fluorescent fixture and a high intensity UVB bulb.
+For your bearded dragon’s enclosure, you will require a light fixture and a high intensity UVB bulb.
 Your pet counsellor will show you the correct bulbs.
-You will also need a spotlight for his basking area.

-Vitamin Supplements – Bearded Dragons are susceptible to metabolic bone disease, especially when dietary calcium, vitamin D3 and/or UVB light levels are inadequate.
-Some breeders and herp lovers maintain a routine of adding supplements to their bearded dragon’s food source, such as dusting crickets or their salad with vitamins.
-Others choose to gut-load the food source before it is consumed.
+Vitamin Supplements – Bearded Dragons are susceptible to metabolic bone disease, especially when dietary calcium, vitamin D3 and/or UVB light levels are inadequate. .
+You can maintain a routine of adding supplements to the bearded dragon's food source, such as dusting crickets or their salad with vitamins.
+You can choose to gut-load the food source before it is consumed.
 Either way, your bearded dragon must have vitamin and mineral supplementation.
-Ask your pet counsellor how much and how often you should be supplementing your bearded dragon’s diet.
+Ask your pet counsellor how much and how often you should be supplementing your bearded dragon's diet.

 Watering – Much of Australia is hot and dry, which means the animals living there have adapted to their environment.
 Therefore, bearded dragons do not seem to drink large quantities of water.
 For this reason, many owners spend a lot of time watching and waiting for their bearded dragon to drink.
-Dehydration can and does kill bearded dragons.
-Juveniles, in particular (eight weeks old or 7–8 grams) require a warm bath daily to ensure they are properly hydrated.
-The bath should be deep enough to just cover half of their body including the vent area.
-Hot water placed in a spray bottle (when it mists out it is only warm) is the key to getting your bearded dragon to drink.
-Baby beardies MUST be misted twice a day.
-Adolescent or adult beardies will benefit from regular daily mistings as well.
-Once he starts drinking, continue to slowly mist your bearded dragon and the foliage until he stops drinking.
-The length of time you spend misting is more important than the quantity of water that is sprayed.
+Dehydration can be very detrimental to bearded dragons.
+Warm water placed in a spray bottle (when it mists out it is only warm) is the key to getting your bearded dragon to drink.
+Once he starts drinking, continue to slowly mist your bearded dragon and nearby foliage until he stops drinking.
 Misting also will facilitate shedding by softening and loosening dead skin.
-A large clean ceramic water dish should be available at all times for bathing.
+A large clean shallow ceramic water dish should be available at all times for bathing and occasional drinking.
 For baby bearded dragons, a rock or ceramic ornament placed in the middle of the dish will act as a life preserver, should he fall in and not be able to get out.

 Litter Scoop – A litter scoop will make it easier to remove those undesirable droppings your bearded dragon will frequently leave you.
 Spot clean often to keep his home clean and free from fungus, mould or parasites.